Puff pastry cheese straws

 It doesn’t take a genius to make this.
 I promise it’s so easy you will find it like a play.

-Firstly, you want to prepare your baking sheet and line it with parchment paper.
+First, you want to prepare and line your baking sheet with parchment paper.
 Then preheat your oven to 392°F/ 200°C or gas mark 7.

 Open your puff pastry packet, and lay your pastry on your kitchen counter or a chopping board.
 Note here that I don’t suggest flouring the surface.
 Because we want to use the parchment paper that comes with the pastry.